How to Get Rid of Tomato Hornworms Naturally: 6 Ways to Save Your Tomato Plants

 There are actually two hornworms that attack tomatoes:

 They look pretty similar.
-They’re both huge, nasty beasts that cause utter destruction to plants in the nightshade family: tomatoes, potatoes, eggplants, and peppers.
+They’re both huge, nasty beasts that cause extensive damage to members of the nightshade family: tomatoes, potatoes, eggplants, and peppers.
 The easiest way to tell them apart is by their horn.

 What are Tomato Hornworms?

 Tomato hornworms have a black horn and v-shaped white markings on their abdomen.
-They are supposed to be more common in the Northern United States.
+These tomato worms are supposed to be more common in the Northern United States and Southern Canada, and require effective natural control.
+Their large size and green color help them blend perfectly with tomato leaves.

 What are Tobacco Hornworms?